 SPOILERS START HERE:

-us eventually learning that the door they made isn’t actually leading to another room, but to another universe where things are mostly the same, but little things like someone’s hair being a different color or your office being on the opposite side of the hall start cropping up.
-People think they are having memory problems at first, but really, once you go through the portal, you’re in a different universe and who knows what else is different about the world and your life.
+us eventually learning that the portal isn’t actually leading to another room, but to another universe where things are mostly the same, but little details like someone’s hair being a different color or your office being on the opposite side of the hall start cropping up.
+People think they are having memory problems at first, but in reality once you’ve gone through the portal you’re in a different universe, and who knows what could be different about the world and your life.

 This is a really cool and interesting concept.
-And I started to realize why the author gave Mike his super memory power–so he’d be able to tell when he’s in a different universe!
+I started to suspect why the author gave Mike his super memory power–so he’d be able to tell when he’s in a different universe.
 All kinds of creepy things could happen.
-It would be unsettling to never know what details of your life were real anymore once you stepped through the door.
-You’re friends might not know you anymore, plus there is the philosophical weirdness of, say, your wife not ‘really’ being you’re wife (who am I really sleeping with?).
+It would be unsettling to never know which details of your life were real anymore once you stepped through the door.
+Your closest friends might not recognize you, or be just slightly off in strange or surreal ways, plus there is the philosophical weirdness of, say, your wife not really being your wife (who am I really sleeping with?).

-Except it never really went that direction.
-Mike never goes through the doorway until the very end, and its not even hinted at that he may have ended up in a universe that is not his own.
-The other characters change from going through, sure, but it’s never a major plot point except to make one of the woman scientists sleep with Mike.
-She was cold, and now she’s screwing him!
-What a twist!
+Except it never went that direction.
+Mike never goes through the doorway himself until the very end, and it’s never hinted at that he may have ended up in a universe that is not his own.
+The other characters change from going through the door, but it’s never a major plot point except to make one of the woman scientists sleep with Mike.
+She was cold, and now she’s screwing him, what a twist!
 But our Mary Sue has to get laid.

-We also find out that the reason Mike is a school teacher instead of doing literally anything he wants to, is because he ‘wants to be normal’.
-Yes.
-It’s the tortured super hero who’s gift is really a curse trope, and it just makes you role your eyes so hard it hurts.
+We also find out that the reason Mike is a school teacher instead of doing literally anything he wants to, is because he wants to ‘be normal.’
+This is gotten across in the most patronizing way.
 He never reads books because he’ll remember everything and become too smart.
 He purposefully ‘kept himself dumb’ so he could have an easier time interacting with all the ‘normal’ people around him.
-Are we supposed to like this guy?
-He’s an asshole, too, and is read that way by the narrator very clearly.
-Is it some huge temptation for authors to make their leads arrogant dicks?
-Why?
+It’s the ‘tortured super hero whose gift is really a curse’ trope, and it makes you role your eyes so hard it hurts.
+He comes across as an asshole throughout the book, too, and is read that way by the narrator very clearly.
+Is it some huge temptation for authors to make their leads arrogant dicks, or what?

 So Mike has all the benefits of perfect memory, and none of the downsides of being unable to interact with people normally.
-He has ‘quirks’ which people supposedly find ‘annoying’.
-Like rattling of strings of facts that aren’t related to anything.
+The only problem he has at all are his ‘quirks’ which the other characters find annoying, such as rattling of strings of facts that aren’t related to anything.
 That’s supposed to be his fault, I guess.

-Anyway, this whole thing with the door leading to other parallel universes that you get stuck in because the odds of you ever returning to your own are so small with an infinity of universes, it’s a pretty cool concept.
+Anyway, the main concept of a door leading to other parallel universes that you get stuck in because the odds of you ever returning to your own world are so small with an infinity of universes–it’s a pretty cool concept.
 A lot could be done with it.
-But guess what the climax of the story is?
+But can you guess what the climax of the story is?
 Think of the least interesting thing you could do with the concept of a portal to parallel universes…

-The door opens to a bad universe with monsters who come through, and they shoot the monsters with guns and have to blow up the door with bombs.
+The door opens into a bad universe with bug monsters who come through, and the heroes shoot the monsters with guns and then have to blow up the door with bombs.

 Yep.
 That’s the climax.
 Fighting ‘bug men’ who make clicking sounds like the predator. (why do aliens always make clicking sounds these days?)